ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/fibonacci-algorithms.md

 skills](/proactive-skills/introduction-proactive-skills/) to enter into a Docker container and run the command `gradle grade` to check your work.
-If `gradle grade` shows that all checks pass, you will know that you made progress towards correctly implementing and writing about `intersection`.
+If `gradle grade` shows that all checks pass, you will know that you made progress towards correctly implementing and writing about `fibonaccicreator`.
 If your program has all of the anticipated functionality, you can run the command `poetry run task test` and see that the test suite produces output like this:

 ```
 collected 4 items

-tests/test_intersection.py .......
+tests/test_fibonaccicreator.py .......
 ```

 This project comes with other tasks that you can run once you have used Poetry